MWP/megasquirt-dash-display/README.md

     https://www.crystalfontz.com/product/cfa10098-eve-breakout-board
  - Any MC2551 CAN bus Tranciever Module setup for 5V https://www.amazon.com/s?k=mcp2551+module
- - Any 5V 2-amp (or higher) regulator suitable for automtive use
+ - Any 5V 2-amp (or higher) regulator suitable for automotive use

  I programmed this in the PlatformIO development environment.
  The Arduino IDE could be used with some minor modifications.